isantop/crashbang/README.md

 # crashbang
-A tool to aid in testing the stability of programs
+A tool to aid in testing the stability of programs.

 Crashbang is a tool that allows you to easily run a program through several iterations, speeding up the process of testing a program's stability.
 It also